Why is English important?

-- Books, magazines, and newspapers written in English are available in many countries around the world.
+- Books, magazines, and newspapers written in English are available in many countries worldwide.

 - English is the most commonly used language in the sciences.

-- The Science Citation Index reported that 95% of its articles were written in English, even though only half of them came from authors in English speaking countries.
+- The Science Citation Index reported that 95% of its articles were written in English, even though only half came from authors in English speaking countries.

-- English is the internationally accepted official language for air traffic control and maritime communications.
+- English is the official language internationally for air traffic control and maritime communications.

 - English is also one of the official languages of the European Union, the United Nations, the World Health Organisation and most international athletic organisations, including FIFA and the International Olympic Committee.

-Whatever your reasons may be, becoming an accredited English language teacher is a good career choice.
+Whatever your reasons, becoming an accredited English language teacher is a good career choice.
 You will gain a valuable skill set that: